GatherPress/gatherpress/docs/developer/custom-url-endpoints/README.md

 - ### 3.
 Use & retrieve the endpoint

-	To use the newly created endpoints, you can use `Endpoints::get_url()` and rely on the used WordPress core functions internaly:
+	To use the newly created endpoints, you can use `Endpoints::get_url()` and rely on the used WordPress core functions internally:

 	```php
 	use GatherPress\Core\Endpoints;